erikstricker/MosaicSim/README.md

 #### 3) TykeVarMerger - Re-Align Modified Reads and Merge Them

 Replace the reads in the original dataset with the modified reads.
+This step is time intensive so make sure to run it in a cluster environment for lage files.

 ##### Usage
 ```bash